 Things to know before going to Hawaii

-I hope that you enjoyed this post about the things you should know before going to Hawaii.
+I hope you enjoyed this post about the things you should know before going to Hawaii.
 Of course, this list doesn’t encompass everything, but it’s a good starting point.

-If you have any tips or things you wish you would have known before going to Hawaii, I’d love to hear about them in the comments.
+If you have any tips or things you wish you would have known before going to Hawaii, I’d love to hear them in the comments.

 For more Hawaii travel tips, check out some of my Hawaii vacation posts: